 9 Ways to Create a Meditation Practice That Actually Sticks

 1. Ritual for all five senses

 Creating any habit is all about routine and repetition.
-One effective way to do this is to build in rituals around your meditation time.
+One effective way to do this is to build rituals around your meditation time.
 By practicing the same rituals, at the same time, every day, you’ll prime yourself for your meditation practice.

 The more of your five senses you can incorporate into your meditation rituals the better, it will help your new habit stick.
-Here are a few ways to engage your five senses and create ritual around your meditation practice.
+Here are a few ways to engage your five senses and create a ritual around your meditation practice.